 Physician Assistant School - Application

 Each PA school has specific application/deadline submission dates which are noted on individual websites.
 CASPA is the centralized application service that many PA schools use, however not all PA programs participate in CASPA.
-A current list of participating PA schools is on the CASPA website).
 It is important for you to know the deadline dates for the schools/programs that you plan to apply to as well as any requirements needed.

 Many PA programs have minimum healthcare experience requirements as part of their application process, so gaining experience by engaging in direct patient contact through working, internships, volunteering and shadowing will be key to one’s acceptance at a competitive program.
 Additionally knowledge of a foreign language and multicultural competence is expected for many PA schools.